 All in all the 5,5 months I spent teaching in Inner Mongolia was filled with frustration, exhaustion, disease and friendly people.
 Sounds like an oxymoron, but I’ll get to the positive parts, I just want to do them in the end so I end on a positive note.

 I’ve learned to hate the sentence “you can have a rest” because it doesn’t mean rest really.
-It means someone forgot something or didn’t plan well enough so what you were doing at 8am got cancelled ten minutes ago and now you don’t start teaching until 11am, but thanks for rocking up at the school at 7.30am like we told you you absolutely had to to avoid being late.
+It means someone forgot something or didn’t plan well enough so what you were doing at 8am got cancelled ten minutes ago and now you don’t start teaching until 11am, but thanks for rocking up at the school at 7.30am like we told you cause you absolutely had to to avoid being late.

 FOBR -> Fear Of Being Raided